solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

-# The Pretend Organisms of the Meteorites
+# The Claimed Organisms of the Meteorites

 ## By Carl Vogt